Market

 Gratuity

 a) The Company operates a gratuity plan covering qualifying employees.
-The benefit payable is the greater of the amount calculated as per the Payment of Gratuity Act, 1972 or the Company scheme applicable to the employee.
+The benefit payable is the greater of the amount calculated as per the Payment of Gratuity Act, 1972 or the Group scheme applicable to the employee.
 The benefit vests upon completion of five years of continuous service and once vested it is payable to employees on retirement or on termination of employment.
 In case of death while in service, the gratuity is payable irrespective of vesting.
 The Company makes annual contribution to the Group Gratuity Scheme administered by the Life Insurance Corporation of India through its Gratuity Trust Fund.

 b) Through its defined benefit plans the Company is exposed to a number of risks, the most significant of which are detailed below: